 A planned food service program will be part of the school day.
 There is no cost for snacks or meals.
 The following meals/snacks will be served at the following times:

 - Breakfast at approximately 8:45am

 - Lunch at approximately 11:30am

 - Afternoon snack at approximately 2:30pm

-Michigan Department of Education Child and Adult Care Food Program
+Child and Adult Care Food Program

 Civil Rights